iKarmaaa123/terraform-mongodb-devops-project/README.md

 Replication Specs: Configured with an electable node set and analytic node set, both using AWS inthe 'US_EAST_1' region.
 The electable set consists of 3 nodes of size M10, and the analytics set consists of 1 node of M10.

 <h3> Outputs </h3>
-- These outputs are primarily intended for use in Terratest with Go to validate various parts of the infrastructure:
+These outputs are primarily intended for use in Terratest with Go to validate various parts of the infrastructure:

 <h4> MongoDB Atlas Project ID </h4>

 ```hcl
 output "mongodb_atlas_project_id" {
     value = mongodbatlas_project.atlas-project.id
 }
 ```
--Provides the ID of the created MongoDB Atlas project.
+- Provides the ID of the created MongoDB Atlas project.

 <h4> MongoDB Atlas CIDR Block </h4>

 ```hcl
 output "mongodb_atlas_cidr_block" {
     value = "192.168.0.0/21"